 Are Universal’s special events going ahead during COVID-19?

-For more on how Mardi Gras during COVID fared, visit our complete guide.
+For more on Mardi Gras 2022, visit our complete guide.

 Halloween Horror Nights

-Be sure to check out our complete guide to Horror Nights for all the updates as they arrive.
+Be sure to check out our complete guide to Horror Nights for all the updates as they arrive for 2022.

 OI Universal Center » The Set: MAKING THE MOST OF YOUR VACATION